|2021 DSI PhD Student Consortium

 Workshop 4: Meet the Department Editors – led by Katie Wowak

-This session will feature Department Editors and Senior Editors at leading OM journals who will offer insights about what they look for in reviews, how to avoid common reviewing mistakes, and how to eventually obtain editorial board memberships.
+This session will feature Department Editors and Senior Editors at leading SCM/OM journals who will offer insights about what they look for in reviews, how to avoid common reviewing mistakes, and how to eventually obtain editorial board memberships.
 The session will begin with short presentations from our distinguished invited panel and will then transition to breakout sessions where participants can network and ask questions in a smaller group.